Joseph Hubert McGuire: Architectural practice

 Among his commissions for schools, hospitals, commercial buildings and some residences were the designs for the chapel and assembly hall at Westchester Protectory and St Elizabeth's Hospital, New York.

 Personal life

+McGuire married Harriet Mein in Philadelphia; they had four children.
+He maintained an office at 171 Broadway, then, on East 42nd St., and later at Columbus Circle.
+The McGuires resided in New Rochelle.

 McGuire served in France for nine months in the first World War as the secretary of the Knights of Columbus.

 He was the author of several articles published in brochure form between 1919 and 1932.

 He was a member of the AIA, Society of Beaux-Arts Architects, Architectural League of New York, New Rochelle Board of Education, The United States Catholic Historical Society, and other organizations.